-I took a two-month sabbatical from journalism to handle the PR for the Rhodes Trust’s centenary celebrations in 2003, which culminated in a Westminster Hall event attended by Tony Blair, Bill Clinton and Nelson Mandela.
-I also worked as a media adviser to Paddy Ashdown during the 1997 general election.
+I handled the public relations for the Rhodes Trust’s 2003 centenary celebrations which culminated in a Westminster Hall event attended by Tony Blair, Bill Clinton and Nelson Mandela.

 I’m an ideas man.
-I’ve been dreaming up story ideas, and looking for hooks and angles, all my working life – and a keen eye for a story is of course just as important whether one works in the Press or PR.
+I’ve been dreaming up story ideas, and looking for hooks and angles, all my working life.

 I’m well-connected.
 I’ve built up a huge number of trusting relationships with editors, PRs, celebrities, politicians and businessmen and women over the years.

-I’ve worked on tabloids, midmarket papers and broadsheets – so can easily adjust my writing style to suit the publication or client.
+I’ve worked on tabloids, midmarket papers and broadsheets so can adjust my writing style to suit the publication or client.

 Last, but not least, I polish my copy until it gleams like chrome.